jdtaylor7/taylortechblog/_drafts/prometheus_introduction.md

 libraries support the graphics side of the codebase, which can be found in the `third_party` directory of the repository.
 CMake is the build system of choice.

-At the moment the tool is supported on Arch/Manjaro Linux, and support for Ubuntu is planned.
-A continuous integration pipeline is also on the way, which will support unit tests via Google Test.
+At the moment the tool is supported on Arch Linux and Ubuntu Focal (20.04 LTS).
+A CircleCI pipeline tests compatibility with these systems via associated Docker images.

 ### Dependencies